YABG (yet another blog/gallery)

 A worst case, brute force algorithm that can be implemented right now is to just predict when would a particular user be bored? & what topic to suggest to them.
 This data is already available to you - historical data of when a user logs into the app, A current list of topics that they frequently engage with, what friends they follow the most.

-Right now - this system might be poorly performing - but it is reasonable to expect a break-neck speed of iteration and improvement, as with LLMs today.
+Right now - this system might be poorly performing - but it is reasonable to expect fast iteration and improvement, as with LLMs today.
 One notification about your ex at 2:47PM on a boring friday afternoon is infinitely more valuable than an ad.

 Deeper engagement incentives

 A recent ChatGPT release was rolled back due to sycophancy.
 AI models validating your feelings as being right is one of the first dark engagement patterns.
 OpenAI found about this only because humans using ChatGPT raised concerns.
-It slipped past 800+ talented researchers who have PhDs in AI - when they were actively trying to prevent something like this from happening. xAI isn’t even trying to stop it - they rolled out ani-grok, widely ridiculed as an “engagement tactic”.
+It slipped past 800+ talented researchers who have PhDs in AI, who they were actively trying to prevent something like this from happening. xAI isn’t even trying to stop it - they rolled out ani-grok, widely ridiculed as an “engagement tactic”.

 What if - sycophancy was a core feature, thoughtfully integrated?
-To go forth and intentionally engineer AI models to maximise engagement metrics?
+What if we go forth and intentionally engineer AI models to maximise engagement metrics?

 Let me paint you a picture.